-Technically, it shouldn’t be happening with you; after all, iCloud Private Relay is our ultimate security program and works in harmony rather than showing weird errors.
-Though, we’ve got some potential workarounds to deal with Safari can’t connect to iCloud Private Relay and resume Safari.
+It shouldn’t be happening with you; after all, iCloud Private Relay is our top security feature and is designed to work seamlessly without showing unusual errors.
+However, we have some potential workarounds to address the issue of Safari’s inability to connect to iCloud Private Relay, allowing you to resume your browsing experience.

-Private Relay prevents your original IP Address from revealing to the Safari browser or any page you visit.
-Since you’re having trouble using Safari and can’t open the page, the operation couldn’t be completed, no such file or directory error, try disabling the Private Relay for Network and check again.
+Private Relay prevents your original IP address from being revealed to the Safari browser or any website you visit.
+If you’re having trouble using Safari and cannot open a specific page, it might be due to an error stating “no such file or directory.”
+Try disabling Private Relay for your network and check again.

 That’s it.